John Early (bishop): Career

 Retaining Methodists' pro-slavery position kept other clergymen from electing him bishop at Methodist Episcopal General Conference of 1832.
 Methodist Episcopal Bishops appointed John Early to a Committee that developed a Plan of Separation in 1844 as the denomination split over abolition.
 The following year "delegates of the several conferences of the Methodist Episcopal church in slaveholding states" elected Early President pro tempore at inaugural convening of what would become the Methodist Episcopal Church, South.
 He was appointed to chair Committees of Organization and Finance; delegates elected him their business agent.
 Through ultimate fiscal settlement in 1855, Early represented Southern publishing entities as assets were ultimately divvied up by ruling from the Supreme Court of the United States.

+In 1839, Early lent Methodist minister William Andrew Smith a cradle, while Smith was pastor in Lynchburg, Virginia.
+The cradle unexplainably rocked back and forth of its own accord and was widely believed to be haunted.
+The cradle is now held by the Lynchburg Museum.

 As Book Agent for the new denomination, Early in 1854 established the highest-capacity printing plant (at Nashville, Tennessee) south of the United States Government Publishing Office.
 That year he was elected Bishop.
 He oversaw expansion of church missions onto Indian Reservations and among plantation owners.
 Polyglot Bibles printed by the Book Concern were directed at mission efforts he promoted there and in Mexico and China.

 Early was made a founding trustee of Central University, endowed by Southern Methodists, in 1858.
 (It was reorganized as Vanderbilt University in 1872.)

 During the American Civil War, Bishop Early supported the Confederate States of America.
-Among countless other responsibilities, he presided over the multi-state Holston Annual Conference 1862–1865 ... as preachers deemed disloyal were suspended without due process.
+Among countless other responsibilities, he presided over the multi-state Holston Annual Conference (1862–1865), as preachers deemed disloyal were suspended without due process.
 At conclusion of hostilities, Bishop Early met with U.S. President Andrew Johnson and coordinated with administrators of military occupation to retake possession of various church properties seized in war.

 Having alienated clergymen in the General Conference for maladministration of the Holston Conference, he was pressed to resign from the College of Bishops in 1866; yet was encouraged to remain self-directed in episcopal affairs.
 Grievously injured later that year in a railroad accident, Bishop Early recovered to prevail in relocating Randolph-Macon College from Boydton, Virginia to Ashland, Virginia and see that it was staffed and received new endowment.
 The Book Concern, plundered at Nashville, was also retrieved from military authorities and – with scrip and creative financing – restored to operation.